JonUdell/xmlui-mastodon/pages/ProjectLog.md

 ## Key Learnings

-### 1. Iterative Codefence Testing is Brilliantly Informative
 The step-by-step playground approach was incredibly valuable because:
 - Isolated variables: Each step changed only one thing
 - Immediate feedback: We could see exactly when things broke
 - Systematic discovery: We found the exact condition that caused the failure
 - Reproducible: Each step was a complete, testable example

-### 2. XMLUI Positioning Limitations
-Through our research, we discovered that XMLUI has fundamental limitations for fixed positioning:
+It seems XMLUI does not deal with fixed positioning:
 - No `position` property: Unlike CSS, XMLUI doesn't expose `position: absolute` or `position: fixed`
-- Height context dependency: `verticalAlignment="start"` with `height="100%"` requires explicit parent height
 - Scope interactions are tricky: Layout properties interact in complex, unpredictable ways

-### 3. Pragmatic Problem-Solving
 Instead of trying to force a complex solution, we:
-- Accepted the constraint: Worked within XMLUI's limitations
+- Accepted the constraint
-- Redesigned the approach: Put timestamp on its own line
+- Redesigned the approach to put timestamp on its own line
-- Improved the UX: Made timestamps more subtle and readable
-- Maintained consistency: Applied the same pattern to both RegularPost and ReblogPost

-## The Presumed Limitation

-We discovered that XMLUI may not support fixed positioning behavior without significant architectural changes.
-The system appears to be designed around flexbox-based layouts rather than absolute positioning, which creates fundamental constraints for certain UI patterns.

-## Outcome

-- Consistent layout across both post types
+Outcome:
 - No more alignment issues - timestamps are naturally at the top
 - Cleaner visual hierarchy - timestamp → user info → content
-- More readable - timestamps don't compete with user names for space
 - Simpler code - no complex height/positioning logic needed

+## Conclusion
+XMLUI might need deep change to support fixed positioning - but maybe it should not try?
+It seems to work with flexbox-based layouts rather than absolute positioning.
+That creates fundamental constraints for certain UI patterns.
+However we like the workaround, and embracing the constraint may be a good strategy vs trying to add absolute positioning that might create more problems than it solves.

  The iterative codefence approach proved to be an incredibly powerful debugging and discovery method.
-Our method is overly complex: run the docs server locally, temporarily sacrifice an existing howto with codefence (we used chain-a-refetch), iterate there, then throw away the change.
+The current method is gnarly: run the docs server locally, temporarily sacrifice an existing howto with codefence (we used chain-a-refetch), iterate there, then throw away the change.
 It will be very cool to be able to do that in hosted playground!

 # Snapshot 34: Improve and wire up social buttons